sohansamant8/metacx-notes/Imply-Poc/Dev/Ingestion/Local-SignalPoc-IngestionSteps.md

 * On the left top, click on Connections.
 * On the right bottom, create new connection using `add connection`.
 * Give connection name.
-    * Select Generate Tracking Script on save because we dont want to go through authentication while sending the signal.
+    * Select `Generate Tracking Script` on save because we dont want to go through authentication while sending the signal.
-    * Hit save and proceed.
+    * save and proceed.
 * Refresh the page to see the connection created and then click on that connection.
 * Once connection pop-up opens up, click on `show tracking script`
 * Note down and save the `Analytics Key` as that is the connectionId which will be used to send in the events.